WebDevLuke/OrionBP/README.md

 var minify = true;
 ```
 If set to `true`, all concatenated CSS and JavaScript will then be minified to reduce files sizes.

-If you wish to add any JS libraries such as jQuery, simply add these to `/dev/js/vendor/` and they will automatically be concatenated with the rest of the framework JS.

-The same goes for polyfills, but add them to `/dev/js/polyfills/` instead.

 ## Creating builds